 Zsofia moved to the UK in 2005, has lived in the Croxley area for 11 years and joined the governing body of Yorke Mead because she is keen to contribute to the local community.
 Zsofia works in a local secondary school as a Science subject leader and she coordinates extra-curricular activities.
 Zsofia is passionate about STEM (an interdisciplinary and applied approach to the teaching of Science, Technology, Engineering and Maths) and is a useful addition to our Children’s Committee.

-Zoe Newman was elected as parent governor in November 2016.
+Zoe Newman was elected as parent governor in November 2016 and subsequently as a co-opted governor in September 2021.
 She is married and lives in Croxley Green.
-Her 3 children all attend Yorke Mead.
+Her 3 children have all attended Yorke Mead.
 Zoe was a solicitor for 20 years and feels strongly that the partnership between home and school is a vital one for all our children.

 Peter was elected as a parent governor in February 2017.
 He lives in Croxley Green with his family and all three of his children attend the school.
 Peter works as a Director for an NHS Hospital in Central London.